 |Accessories||Computers have thousands of peripherals and accessories that connect to them.||Most tablets offer a limited amount of accessories that usually include input devices such as a keyboard and access to some printers.|

-Today, many people have a tablet and computer in their homes and use a tablet for browsing the Internet and other small jobs and a computer for more complicated projects.
-If you are trying to decide between only a tablet or computer, also consider a hybrid computer that offers the best of both a laptop and tablet.
+Today, many people have a tablet and computer and use a tablet for browsing the Internet and other small jobs and a computer for more complicated projects.
+If you're trying to decide between only a tablet or computer, also consider a hybrid computer that offers the best of both.

 I still do not know what device is best for me

-If after reading the above comparison you still do not know what is best for you consider how you plan on using the device.
-A tablet is more of a consumption device, which is best for people who plan on watching videos, browsing the Internet, and maybe reading a few e-mails, but not much more.
-If you plan on consuming and creating a laptop is probably better for you.
-It is much easier to type, and there are more options to connect to printers, scanners, cameras, drawing tablets, and other devices that help you create.
+If, after reading the above comparison you still do not know what is best for you, consider how you plan on using the device.
+A tablet is best used for consuming information — watching videos, browsing the Internet, reading e-mails, etc.